Non-Stationary Critical Phenomena: Expanding The Critical Point: Discussion

 \section{Discussion}

-In this paper, bQSAPs have been used as a prototypical model to better understand the thermodynamics, phase structure, and broader criticallike properties of non-stationary phenomena, such as that related to nonequilibrium transport.
-In this context, we reiterate the distinction between bQSAPs and toy models of flocking, which are also non-stationary and have been analysed in terms of dynamic critical phenomena \cite{toner_long-range_1995}.
-In the latter, non-stationarity emerges due to a {\it spontaneous} symmetry-breaking, whereas bQSAPs have a fundamental asymmetry encoded by a control parameter.
+In this paper, bQSAPs have been used as a prototypical model to better understand the thermodynamics, phase structure, and broader criticallike properties of {\it nonstationary} phenomena, such as that related to driven transport.
+Our motivation was to show how many of the core ideas from critical phenomena extend (or not) to a paradigmatic and otherwise highly-studied class of non-equilibrium system.

+In this context, it is worth remarking on the distinction between bQSAPs and toy models of flocking, which are also nonstationary and have been analysed in terms of dynamic critical phenomena \cite{toner_long-range_1995}.
+In the latter, nonstationarity emerges due to a {\it spontaneous} symmetry-breaking, whereas bQSAPs have a fundamental asymmetry encoded by a control parameter.
+Viewed through this lens, flocking is not a model of transport {\it per se}, in that it is not associated with a net current, either in the ensemble average or ($t\to\infty$) time average.